[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 • Treatment recommendations

 • Improve resolution rates without escalation: Counsel resolves 96% of patient issues without escalation or claim submission.
 Fewer claims and clinical consultations mean lower operational costs for payers.
-In addition, doctors don’t spend as much time dealing with less complex issues, allowing them to commit more energy to difficult conditions or patients that require their expertise.
+In addition, in-network doctors don’t spend as much time with less complex issues, allowing them to focus on treating complex conditions.

 • Replace nurse lines and other telehealth services: Modern AI’s capabilities rival the care patients receive from nurse lines.
 Over three-quarters of callers only need a review or verbal advice when they phone in, which advanced AI platforms can now replicate.
 With AI adoption rapidly rising, the cost savings, versatility, and immediacy of automated systems pose a serious challenge to the continued use of nurse lines and similar telehealth services.